kuhaha/ksuwiki8/README.en.KsuWiki.txt

 FEATURES
 1. Support multiple sites under a single PukiWiki installation
-2. Support two modes
+2. Support two usage modes
-  - 'view' mode,  for read only, hide navigation bar and tool bar
+  - 'view' mode, for readonly use, hide navigation bar and tool bar
-  - 'admin' mode, for edit, show navigation bar and tool bar
+  - 'edit' mode, for edit, show navigation bar and tool bar
 3. Provide a site administration tool
 4. Reorganize the layout of files and directories